raisax2/Binary-Image-Object-Recognition-/README.md

 3. Region labeling employs a sequential algorithm with two passes to resolve label equivalences.
 4. Object attributes include position, orientation, area, and shape properties.
 5. Object recognition uses a comparison of attributes against a reference database.

----

-## **Usage Notes**
-- Ensure the programs run correctly in the specified environment.
-- Visualize input/output images using tools like [GIMP](https://www.gimp.org).
-- Use consistent file naming conventions for seamless execution.

----

-For further details, refer to the source code and in-line comments.
-Happy coding!